 Several years ago I learned how the concept of acceptance is used in Buddhism, and I’ve slowly been integrating it into my views.
 It’s so different than the typical way it’s used in Western culture, and so incredibly helpful.

 In Buddhism, acceptance is often described as being open to life as it happens, and not resisting or rejecting what is.
 For example, if it is raining, we can accept that it is raining and adjust our plans.
 If we get angry or upset that it’s raining, and dwell on how wrong it is, we are resisting what is.
 Resisting the rain doesn’t make it stop, but it does cause us to spend time, attention, and energy being tense and irritated.
-This colors how we interact, our levels of patience, compassion, understanding.
+This colors how we interact with those around us, our levels of patience, compassion, understanding.

 To me, starting from a place of acceptance means first recognizing our dogs as complete sentient beings, trying to get their needs met in environment where they have with relatively little control or agency.
 We can accept that even though we don’t like or approve of it, the behavior serves a purpose, which helps us take a closer look at the actual conditions of the situation.
 Our awareness is less overshadowed by our thoughts and stories about the situation.
 This frees us to let go of our thoughts of how our dog should act, so we can see more contours of our dog’s lived experience with mindfulness of environment, and the situations we put them in.
 Then we can be more there for them and with them, to support them in learning new ways to interpret and interact with their environment.